Posted by Randy Kremlacek on May 22, 2012 6:15:00 PM

 But assuming you have a small business of 25 employees, for example, you can expect installation costs to range from $2,500 to $15,000 total.

 If you have more questions and have a business in the San Francisco Bay Area in need of business telecommunications, we invite you to contact us.
 We can answer your questions and give you an estimate that will make sense for your business.

 About the Author

 President | Head Chef

-Randy Kremlacek is president and Head Chef of TeleDynamic Communications and is a Digium Select Partner and 2013 Pinnacle Award winner.
-TeleDynamic Communications provides turnkey premises-based PBX and hosted PBX, SIP Trunking and Unified Communications.
-Randy Kremlacek prides himself on knowing the telecommunications industry as well as he knows his way around his own kitchen.
+Randy Kremlacek is CEO and Head Chef of TeleDynamic Communications, a Digium Select Partner and four time Digium Pinnacle Award winner.
+TeleDynamic Communication, Inc. provides premise-based PBX, Virtual PBX, and SIP Trunking services.
 READ MORE